adevrrc/adev-p2-notes/docs/csharp-oop/properties.md

 This example also defines the `Name` property as read-only, but the class itself will be able to set the property.

-It is very rare for a property to be Write-only.
+It is very rare for a property to be _write-only_.
 {: .alert .alert-note}

 ## Using Properties